pa-wills/Home-Assistant-WatchDog/README.md

 Also, while HomeAssistant is the motivating problem, this Watchdog could be extended to any component that's capable of invoking a REST API.

 ## Contents / Setup
-The application comprises two stacks - one for the CICD apparatus, and the other for the app itself.
+The project comprises two stacks - one for the CI/CD apparatus, and the other for the app itself.
-* [pipeline.yaml](pipeline/pipeline.yaml) defines the CICD apparatus.
-To get it working, simply instantiate the stack in CloudFormation.
-Note - you may need to empty and then delete the S3 bucket beforehand - I haven't got this working cleanly.
+* [pipeline.yaml](pipeline/pipeline.yaml) defines the CI/CD apparatus, which is a distinct stack.
+To get it working, simply instantiate the template with CloudFormation.
+Note - you may need to empty and then delete the S3 bucket, prior to running Create, assuming that it exists already (Updates seem to be unaffected / fine).
 You will also need to authorise the stack to talk to this GitHub repo (go get an OAuth token).
-* The application itself should then build and deploy from the deployed CodePipeline instance.
+* The application itself is a separate stack, and it should instantiate automatically from the CodePipeline object in the other Stack.
 It comprises two lambdas, a DyDB table (for state), a SNS topic (for alerting), and some IAM objects.

 ## How the pipeline works
 * Source stage is a simple replication of what's in the GitHub repo (make sure you're on the correct branch!).